Related articles

 end

-This is an oversimplified yet functional way of building an article with just the right validations for its current state.
+This is an extremely simplified, but functional, way of building an article with just the right validations for its current state.

-Let’s say we have a Profile model and, for UX purposes, we decided to divide the registration process into 4 steps:
+Suppose we have a model of Profile and that, for reasons of ergonomics, we decided to divide the registration process into 4 steps:

-• Family situation (marital situation, number of children, ..)
+• Family situation (marital status, number of children,...)

-Since I demonstrated earlier how to write modules which contain context/state -specific validations, we will assume that the 4 following modules exist:
+Since I demonstrated previously how to write modules that contain context and state-specific validations, we will assume that the following 4 modules exist:

 class ProfilesController < ApplicationController